nus-cs2103-AY2324S1/ip/docs/README.md

 The Chatbot will instruct users on follow up actions to create a ToDo task

 ```
-So you want to add a ToDo task.Tell me what's the task.
+So you want to add a ToDo task.
+Tell me what's the task.
 ```

 User types in the `name of task`